 Rate of fire: 650-735 rounds per minute

-It must be noted that the sole Russian manufacturer of AKS-74U assault rifles, the Tula Arms factory (TOZ) has ceased its production circa 1997.
-No new AKS-74U assault rifles were produced in Russia since the turn of 21st century.
-Worn out rifles are gradually replaced in service by slighly larger, but more modern 5.45mm AK-105 assault rifles.
+It must be noted that the sole Russian manufacturer of the AKS-74U Assault Rifle, the Tula Arms factory (TOZ) has ceased production of this model circa 1997.
+No new AKS-74U Assault Rifles have been produced in Russia since the turn of the 21st century.
+Worn out rifles are gradually replaced in service by the slightly larger, but more modern 5.45mm AK-105 assault rifles.

-The AKS-74U has only minor differences from the basic AKS-74 assault rifle, which will describe below.
-For the technical description of the AK-74 and AKS-74,please refer to the appropriate article at this site.
+The AKS-74U has only minor differences from the basic AKS-74 assault rifle, which are described below.
+For a technical description of the AK-74 and AKS-74, please refer to those articles here from the links provided.